softlayer/githubio_source/content/python/mtSpeedup.md

 # Threads for large API calls

-For API calls that get a single resources (for example, SoftLayer_Hardware_Server::GetObject()), it can still be possible to use threading to improve performance if you are getting a lot of relational properties about the object. [get_hardware_fast()](https://github.com/softlayer/softlayer-python/blob/master/SoftLayer/managers/hardware.py#L281) is a good example of this pattern.
+For API calls that get a single resources (for example, SoftLayer_Hardware_Server::GetObject()), it can still be possible to use threading to improve performance if you are getting a lot of relational properties about the object.
+The function [get_hardware_fast()](https://github.com/softlayer/softlayer-python/blob/master/SoftLayer/managers/hardware.py#L281) is a good example of this pattern.

 The basic process is to remove any relational properties from your object mask that have corresponding methods, and call those methods instead.